suizokukan/wisteria/ROADMAP.md

    >
     to see what can be done on your system

+[DONE] task-234

+Fixed a minor typo in README.md: 'can be done on you system' > 'can be done on your system'

+    * fixed a minor typo in serializers.py: 'konwn' > 'known' (task-234)

 [DONE] task-233

 Fixed a minor typo in serializers.py: 'konwn' > 'known'